entroychang/Scanning-Aider/README.md

 ## Purpose
 * This bot is for someone who needs to remind them that the scanning mission is done.
-* This bot only support Acunetix and Nessus.
+* This bot only support Acunetix, Nessus and commands.

 ## Requirement
 * This project is based on telegram bot, so [hire](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0) a bot XD.